-Successful applicants have a very diverse background, including engineering, mathematics, physics, biology, etc. Our research group is very diverse for gender, race, nationality, career ambition, etc. We strongly value the diversity in our group, and thus applicants from under-represented groups in academia are strongly encouraged to apply.
+Previous successful applicants have a very diverse background, including engineering, mathematics, physics, biology, etc. Our research group is very diverse for gender, race, nationality, career ambition, etc. We strongly value the diversity in our group, and thus applicants from groups tipically under-represented in academia are strongly encouraged to apply.
 Find here the minimum entry requirements by country.

 Being fluent in both spoken and written English is essential.
 We accept the following English language qualifications at the minimum grades specified:

 - IELTS Academic: total 6.5 with at least 6.0 in each component

 - TOEFL-iBT: total 92 with at least 20 in each section

 - PTE Academic: total 61 with at least 56 in each of the Communicative Skills scores

 - CAE and CPE: total 176 with at least 169 in each paper